Mail centre evacuated after suspicious package found near Auckland Airport

 The NZ Post Centre near Auckland Airport has been evacuated by emergency services following the discovery of a suspicious package.

 A New Zealand Defence Force explosive ordnance disposal team was called to the scene and arrived shortly before 3pm, a police spokeswoman said.
+The bomb disposal team has now made the package safe, she said.

 A cordon is in place on Geoffrey Roberts Rd and Laurence Stevens Drive.

 Police were notified of the incident about 2.50pm after Fire and Emergency NZ was called at 2.12pm.
+Up to 50 NZ Post staff had been removed from the building, a NZ Post spokeswoman said.

-A Fenz spokesman said the suspicious package was found at the NZ Post International Mail centre in Laurence Stevens Dr. It is unclear whether the threat is of a bomb or chemical nature.
+A Fenz spokesman said the suspicious package was found at the NZ Post International Mail centre in Laurence Stevens Dr. It is unclear whether the threat was of a bomb or chemical nature.

 Fire trucks from Auckland Airport, Mangere and Papatoetoe fire stations are attending the incident, the spokesman said.
 Police had also been called.

-It is still unclear what the object is or whether the callout had been a false alarm, he said.
-One appliance had returned to the station.
+It is still unclear what the object is, he said.

+No additional security measures had been put in place at the airport, an Auckland Airport spokeswoman said.

 More to come.